 FREE Dental Screening Clinic for Seniors

-The Elder Dental Program of Community VNA in Attleboro seeks to reduce barriers to dental care by holding two free dental screening clinics per year.
-The fall clinic will be held Saturday, October 5, 2019 from 8:45 AM to 1:00 PM at Community VNA, 10 Emory Street in Attleboro.
-Seniors age 60 or over may schedule an appointment for a free dental screening by calling 774.203.1326.
+The Elder Dental Program of Community VNA in Attleboro seeks to reduce barriers to dental care by holding a free dental screening clinic, Saturday, September 18, 2021, from 8:45 AM to 1:00 PM at Community VNA, 10 Emory Street in Attleboro.
+Seniors aged 60 or over who are interested are required to schedule an appointment for a free dental screening by calling 774.203.1326.
 Appointments are open to seniors living in Massachusetts.

 Nutritional information will be provided about food choices to those experiencing chewing problems, dry mouth, medication interactions, and other concerns.

-Organized by Community VNA’s Elder Dental Program, the clinic has been underwritten by a grant from the United Way of Massachusetts Bay and Merrimack Valley, HarborOne Foundation, Bank of Canton, Walpole Cooperative Bank, Rodman Ford Sales Charitable Trust and is funded in part by a grant from Bristol Elder Services, Inc. through contracts with the Massachusetts Executive Office of Elder Affairs.
+Organized by Community VNA’s Elder Dental Program, the clinic has been underwritten by a grant from the United Way of Massachusetts Bay and Merrimack Valley, Massachusetts Dental Society Foundation, Bristol County Savings Bank, Delta Dental of Massachusetts, HarborOne Foundation, Rotary Club of Attleboro, Walpole Co-operative Bank, Bank of Canton, and is funded in part by a grant from Bristol Elder Services, Inc. through contracts with the Massachusetts Executive Office of Elder Affairs.

 For more information, contact Christine Weylman, Elder Dental Program Coordinator by calling 774.203.1326 or email firstname.lastname@example.org.